Excluding Students from Field Trips

 - If none of the above has worked and you wish to pursue the issue, find a Disability Rights lawyer or Special Education lawyer.

-Field Trip Exclusion: Behaviors or Discipline.
+Field Trip Exclusion: Behaviors or Discipline

 Can students be excluded from field trips for behaviors?
-Short answer, NO. Your kid has behaviors.
+Short answer, it depends.
+Your kid has behaviors.
 I get it.
 You have a behavior plan.
 But still, not every day is a great day for your child, even with supports.
 So, your school is leery about bringing your child on the trip, for fear of him/her acting out, eloping, whatever the behavior might be.

 They still have to accommodate the IEP and behavior plan, and cannot come up with impromptu discipline rules.
 Such as, “Well, he eloped 4 times, so we are not letting him go on the trip.”